mysql/mysql-connector-cpp/common/README.txt

+Copyright (c) 2017, Oracle and/or its affiliates.
+All rights reserved.

 This folder contains common code used by X DevAPI and XAPI implementations.
 The code is not meant to be used separately.